ethereum/consensus-specs/tests/formats/README.md

 Some test-case formats share some common key-value pair patterns, and these are documented here:

 ```
+release_version: string         -- required, the pyspec release version.
 bls_setting: int                -- optional, can have 3 different values:
                                     0: (default, applies if key-value pair is absent).
 Free to choose either BLS ON or OFF.
                                         Tests are generated with valid BLS data in this case,
                                         but there is no change of outcome when running the test if BLS is ON or OFF.
                                     1: known as "BLS required" - if the test validity is strictly dependent on BLS being ON
                                     2: known as "BLS ignored"  - if the test validity is strictly dependent on BLS being OFF
-reveal_deadlines_setting:   -- optional, can have 2 different values:
+reveal_deadlines_setting: int   -- optional, can have 2 different values:
                                     0: default, `process_reveal_deadlines` is ON.
                                     1: `process_reveal_deadlines` is OFF.
+description: string             -- optional description of test case, purely for debugging purposes.
+                                   Tests should use the directory name of the test case as identifier, not the description.
 ```

 ## Config